 Selection for MAREA Book Discussion, September 13, 2018

-See the video below for a related interview of one of the subjects interviewed in the book, Dr. Krisine Nichols, who will also be speaking at the August 28, 2018 MAREA meeting.
+See the video below for a related interview of one of the subjects interviewed in the book, Dr. Kristine Nichols, who spoke at the August 28, 2018 MAREA meeting.

 Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, edited by Paul Hawken